 Influences: People I've been listening to this lockdown year who inspire me: Public Service Broadcasting, The High Llamas, Ron Sexsmith, Deacon Blue, A Girl Called Eddy, The Pearlfishers, The Staples Singers (always), Mavis Staples, old favourites Andrae Crouch & Larry Norman, film composer Christopher Willis, choir composer Morten Lauridsen, Carter Burwell.

-2020 is my seventh FAWM.
-I got Wins in 2018 and 2019, which means I didn't win the first four years.
-It took time to figure it out.
-Skirmishes and collabs, that’s the secret.
-Keeping a notebook where everything goes, and nothing is too lame to write down.
+2021 is my eighth FAWM.
+I got Wins in 2018, 2019, and 2020, which means it took five years to find my way.
+Skirmishes and collabs, and keeping a notebook where everything goes, and nothing is too lame to write down — that's it.

 Every February is a scary blank slate.
 The best song writing tools are courage and hope.

-Here's a less pretentious photo than my profile one: a shot of my wife and me singing our native cowboy soul music at a London venue.
+Here's a picture of my wife and me singing our native cowboy soul music at a London venue.

 Some of my family are here too, and they're good.

 @joeblomberg my long-time brother-in-law and longer time songwriting partner.

 @hazzard , my niece.